-Donald John Trump (born June 14, 1946) is the 45th and current president of the United States.
-Before entering politics, he was a businessman and a television personality.
+Donald John Trump (born June 14, 1946) is an American media personality and businessman who served as the 45th president of the United States from 2017 to 2021.

-Born and raised in Queens, New York City, Trump attended Fordham University for two years and received a bachelor's degree in economics from the Wharton School of the University of Pennsylvania.
-He became president of his father Fred Trump's real estate business in 1971, where he renamed it The Trump Organization, and expanded its operations to building or renovating skyscrapers, hotels, casinos, and golf courses.
-Trump later started various side ventures, mostly by licensing his name.
+Born and raised in Queens, New York City, Trump attended Fordham University and the University of Pennsylvania, graduating with a bachelor's degree in 1968.
+He became the president of his father Fred Trump's real estate business in 1971 and renamed it to The Trump Organization.
+Trump expanded the company's operations to building and renovating skyscrapers, hotels, casinos, and golf courses.
+He later started various side ventures, mostly by licensing his name.
 Trump and his businesses have been involved in more than 4,000 state and federal legal actions, including six bankruptcies.
-He owned the Miss Universe brand of beauty pageants from 1996 to 2015, and produced and hosted the reality television series The Apprentice from 2004 to 2015.
+He owned the Miss Universe brand of beauty pageants from 1996 to 2015.
+From 2003 to 2015 he co-produced and hosted the reality television series The Apprentice.

 Trump's political positions have been described as populist, protectionist, isolationist, and nationalist.
-He entered the 2016 presidential race as a Republican and was elected in a surprise Electoral College victory over Democratic nominee Hillary Clinton while losing the popular vote.
-He became the oldest first-term U.S. president and the first without prior military or government service.
-His election and policies have sparked numerous protests.
-Trump has made many false and misleading statements during his campaigns and presidency, to a degree unprecedented in American politics.
+He entered the 2016 presidential race as a Republican and was elected in an upset victory over Democratic nominee Hillary Clinton while losing the popular vote.
+He was the first U.S. president without prior military or government service.
+His election and policies sparked numerous protests.
+Trump made many false and misleading statements during his campaigns and presidency, to a degree unprecedented in American politics.
 Many of his comments and actions have been characterized as racially charged or racist.

 During his presidency, Trump ordered a travel ban on citizens from several Muslim-majority countries, citing security concerns; after legal challenges, the Supreme Court upheld the policy's third revision.
-He enacted a tax-cut package for individuals and businesses, rescinding the individual health insurance mandate penalty of the Affordable Care Act (ACA), but has failed to repeal and replace the ACA as a whole.
-He appointed Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett to the Supreme Court.
-In foreign policy, Trump has pursued an America First agenda, renegotiating the North American Free Trade Agreement (NAFTA) as the United States–Mexico–Canada Agreement (USMCA) and withdrawing the U.S. from the Trans-Pacific Partnership trade negotiations, the Paris Agreement on climate change, and the Iran nuclear deal.
-He imposed import tariffs which triggered a trade war with China, moved the U.S. embassy in Israel to Jerusalem, and withdrew U.S. troops from northern Syria.
-He met three times with North Korean leader Kim Jong-un.
-He reacted slowly to the COVID-19 pandemic, downplayed the threat, ignored or contradicted many recommendations from health officials, and promoted false information about unproven treatments and the availability of testing.
+He enacted a tax-cut package for individuals and businesses, rescinding the individual health insurance mandate penalty of the Affordable Care Act.
+He signed criminal justice reform and appointed Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett to the Supreme Court.
+He reacted slowly to the COVID-19 pandemic, ignored, mocked, or contradicted many recommendations from health officials in his messaging, and promoted misinformation about unproven treatments and the availability of testing.
+In foreign policy, Trump pursued an America First agenda: he renegotiated the North American Free Trade Agreement as the U.S.–Mexico–Canada Agreement and withdrew the U.S. from the Trans-Pacific Partnership trade negotiations, the Paris Agreement on climate change and the Iran nuclear deal.
+He imposed import tariffs that triggered a trade war with China and met three times with North Korean leader Kim Jong-un, but negotiations on denuclearization eventually broke down.

-A special counsel investigation led by Robert Mueller found that Trump and his campaign benefited from Russian interference in the 2016 presidential election, but did not find sufficient evidence to press charges of criminal conspiracy or coordination with Russia.
-Mueller also investigated Trump for obstruction of justice, and his report neither indicted nor exonerated Trump on that offense.
-Trump later pardoned five people who were convicted as a result of the Russia investigation.
-After Trump solicited Ukraine to investigate his political rival Joe Biden, the House of Representatives impeached him in December 2019 for abuse of power and obstruction of Congress.
-The Senate, after refusing to hear witness testimony, acquitted him of both charges in February 2020.
+A special counsel investigation led by Robert Mueller found that Trump benefited from Russian interference in the 2016 presidential election, but did not find sufficient evidence to establish criminal conspiracy or coordination with Russia.
+Mueller also investigated Trump for obstruction of justice and neither indicted nor exonerated him.
+The House of Representatives impeached Trump in December 2019 for abuse of power and obstruction of Congress after he solicited Ukraine to investigate Joe Biden.
+The Senate acquitted him of both charges in February 2020.

-Trump lost the 2020 presidential election to Biden but refused to concede defeat.
-Trump attempted to overturn the results by making false claims of electoral fraud, pressuring government officials, mounting dozens of unsuccessful legal challenges, and obstructing the presidential transition.
-During the counting of the electoral votes on January 6, 2021, Trump urged his supporters to march on the Capitol, which they then stormed, forcing Congress to temporarily evacuate and resulting in the deaths of at least five people.
-House Democrats have expressed their intention to impeach Trump for the second time of his presidency because of these actions.
+Trump lost the 2020 presidential election to Biden, but refused to concede defeat.
+He attempted to overturn the results by making false claims of electoral fraud, pressuring government officials, mounting scores of unsuccessful legal challenges and obstructing the presidential transition.
+On January 6, 2021, Trump urged his supporters to march to the Capitol, which hundreds stormed, interrupting the electoral vote count.
+The House impeached Trump for incitement of insurrection, making him the only federal officeholder in American history to be impeached twice.
+The Senate acquitted Trump for the second time on February 13, 2021.